sculab/EasyMiner/README.md

 Firstly, get the complete gb file by [Analyse>Plant Chloroplast Genome], then import the gb file,click yes to report file as gene list.
 Then tick [Exclude Exonic Regions], and choose the length of the intron region in [Extended Boundary Length].

 **7. About the cut-and-align function?**
 [Batch>Merge&Trim] is to merge and trim the results files in batch.
-[Other Tools>Trimmed Alignment] is to align and trim the reference sequences you chose in the terminal to the result files.
+Make sure that your sequencing sequence ID strictly corresponds to the results folder ID and that you put in the reference sequence you want to analyse.

 **8. No results for PPD?**